Visit Broadstairs - a charming seaside resort on the Kent coast with connections to a giant of the literary world.

-A family-friendly resort packed with beautiful bays and things to see and do
+A timeless family-friendly resort packed with beautiful bays and things to see and do

 Other events will see you meeting costumed characters at June’s Broadstairs Dickens Festival; singing-along at sessions in August’s Broadstairs Folk Week, and playing beach games and watching fireworks at the Water Gala.
 In Broadstairs, the nostalgia always appeals.
 If you like your music Broadstairs bandstand hosts regular concerts or Broadstairs Blues Bash in February with have your feet tapping.